-BrandCrowd is an online marketplace for logo designers like yourself to sell unused logos and make money in the process.
+BrandCrowd is an online marketplace for logo designers to sell unused logos and make money in the process.
 It’s similar to LogoGround, but with a few notable differences which we will explore later on.

 In addition to logos, you can also add domain names and sell them as ready-made branding packages.
 However, we will be focusing on selling your logos for now.

 Making money on BrandCrowd isn’t just about uploading as many logos as possible.
 BrandCrowd is committed to quality, originality and marketability when it comes to the logos they approve for sale.
 As such, each logo is reviewed individually to ensure that standards are met.
 If you want to know exactly what those standards are, take a look at the staff picks, featuring some of the best designs on the site.

 Since you are using BrandCrowd as a source of passive income, set the status to For Sale.
 Before deciding on a price, note that BrandCrowd charges a 30% commission on your sales.
 Finally, choose whether you are willing to customize the logo for the client.

 Next you will have to upload an image of the logo, sized at 325 pixels wide x 260 pixels tall.

 If you agree to customize the logo, the client will likely reach out to you after making the purchase.
 To make the process easier for you, BrandCrowd has Logo Maker, which allows the client to make basic changes to the text and font before they request further changes from you.

 Once the client is satisfied with the final design, BrandCrowd’s service team will validate the transaction to protect against fraud.
 If everything looks good, payment will be processed and released to your account within 5 business days.